Skip to content

 November 10, 2025

-RNS Number : 9017G Hamak Strategy Ltd. (LSE: HAMA / OTCQB: HASTF) announces that, after the Board of Directors having given approval, it has been notified on 10 November 2025 that Executive Director Karl Smithson has transferred the following shares from a nominee account in his personal name into his personal SIPP as follows: As a result of […]
+RNS Number : 9017G Hamak Strategy Ltd. (LSE: HAMA / OTCQB: HASTF) announces that, after the Board of Directors having given approval, it has been notified on 10 November 2025 that Executive Director Karl Smithson has transferred the following shares from a nominee account in his personal name into his personal SIPP as follows: Number […]

 Regulatory Updates